 - Steel worker

 Asbestos is a fibrous mineral that has many uses because of its unique qualities.
 Asbestos is extremely durable, resistant to flames, conducts heat and electricity, and very resistant to chemicals.
 Because of these qualities, asbestos has been used in extensively in manufacturing since the beginning of the 20th century.
 Asbestos has been banned in several instances due to the overwhelming evidence suggesting a link between prolonged asbestos exposure and the onset of mesothelioma.

 Asbestos dust is actually composed of tiny fibers that can become airborne and enter the respiratory system.
 These fibers can lodge themselves in the mouth, throat, lungs, and other membranes.
 The body is unable to expel them naturally, so they can remain for decades until signs of mesothelioma are evident.
 These fibers can also be carried in clothing, threatening not only the worker, but other family members as well.
 This means that you do not need to actually work with asbestos in order to become exposed to asbestos fibers.

 Alabama Attorneys Helping People Exposed To Asbestos

-If you think you may have been exposed to asbestos, or if you have been diagnosed with mesothelioma or any other asbestos exposure related disease, you may be entitle to compensation.
-Contact our Alabama Asbestos Exposure attorneys today for a Free Consultation about your legal rights.
+If you think you may have been exposed to asbestos, or if you have been diagnosed with mesothelioma or any other asbestos exposure related disease, you may be entitled to compensation.
+Contact our Alabama Asbestos Exposure attorneys today for a free consultation about your legal rights.